Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Networks of cyclic heteroclinic chains

-If there are solutions that are attracted to the entangled cyclic heteroclinic network induced by the silver ratio $u_0 = 1 + \sqrt{2}$, then they cannot asymptotically shadow the isolated heteroclinic structure.
-For this reason we remove this structure in Figure~\ref{FIG:graphper5} to the right.
-Combining the information in this figure with Figure~\ref{fig:period5network} yields Figure~\ref{fig:period5}, which contains two heteroclinic boundary chains consisting of single transitions which yield period 5 cycles, whereas the mixed curvature-frame transitions ${\cal T}_{R_1N_-}$ result in heteroclinic chains with period 4 (replacing single transitions in the former period 5 chains).
+Combining the information in Figure~\ref{FIG:graphper5} with Figure~\ref{fig:period5network} yields Figure~\ref{fig:period5}, which contains two heteroclinic boundary chains consisting of single transitions which yield period 5 cycles, whereas the mixed curvature-frame transitions ${\cal T}_{R_1N_-}$ result in heteroclinic cycles with period 4.